AerWyn81/HeadBlocks/docs/config/config.md

       - ''
     commands:
       - 'give %player% diamond 100'
+    broadcast:
+      - ''
+      - '%prefix% &6%player% &afound &6100 heads&a!!!'
+      - ''
+    slotsRequired: 2
 ```

 It is possible to set up reward levels.
 When the player reaches the level, that will send a message containing several
 lines and execute a list of commands.
+You can also define a number of slots required to receive the reward with `slotsRequired` per level.

 ?> Hex colors, placeholders and centering (use: {center}) are supported